 We are proud to announce the opening of “Wholesale to the Public” retail market located at our Orlando warehouse.
 This is a great opportunity to get all the same fresh quality and incredible prices we give to our wholesale customers.
 The saying “From the oceans to your dinner table” is upheld here at our main distribution center making it an undisputed bargain to our esteemed customers.
 We are also preparing Lunch 6 days a week in the comfort of our covered picnic tables in the fresh air.
-If there is anything not featured in our retail case, we can supply with a 24 hour notice.
-Please feel free to call us to arrange these or if you have any questions.
+If there is anything not featured in our retail case, we can supply your special requests with a 24 hour notice.
+Please feel free to call us to arrange these requests or if you have any questions.

 2000 Premier Row, Orlando, Florida 32809